 Brownie Batter Dip skips having to eat raw flour or eggs to get that desired and addictive batter taste!
 Instead, it uses a store-bought brownie mix with the best part being how it resembles a spreadable mousse once it’s chilled!

 How To Serve Easy Brownie Batter Dip

 You get to choose how this light and luscious dessert dip will hit your lips!
-Will it be piled on a pretzel, scooped up with a graham cracker, covering a piece of fruit, maybe layered on a cookie?
+Will it be piled on a pretzel, scooped up with a graham cracker, covering a piece of fruit, or maybe layered on a cookie?